Dependency list exports in CycloneDX SBoM format and CSV

 When a user clicks the Export

-button on the Dependency List, they download a JSON file in GitLab's custom format.
-Ideally users would be downloading an industry standard like CycloneDX.
+button on the Dependency List, they download a JSON file in GitLab's custom format (there is no documentation about this format).
+Ideally users would be downloading an industry standard like CycloneDX or SPDX.
+We will need to add a dropdown that let's users choose:

 Proposal

-At the project level, a user can export their Dependency List and download their dependency list in CycloneDX.json format.
+Project level, a user can export their Dependency List and download their dependency list in the following formats

 Further details